proxyroot/proxyroot.github.io/_posts/2020-05-15-writing-beautiful-tests-with-pytest.markdown

 ### Reusing fixtures

-If you notice that we have been adding the fixtures and tests in the same file and what if we need to re-use the fixtures across the entire project.
-Here is how we do it.
+If you notice that we have been adding the fixtures and tests in the same file and what if we need to re-use the fixtures across the entire project?

-create a file conftest.py in your folder testing/ and add the fixtures in it
+Create a file conftest.py in your folder testing/ and add the fixtures in it.
+That will make the fixture available for all your tests in that folder.

-Try running the tests again it will pass.
+Try running the tests again and it will pass.

-The code for the above learnings can be found at [pytest-tests](https://github.com/proxyroot/pytest-tests)
+The code for the above experiments can be found at [pytest-tests](https://github.com/proxyroot/pytest-tests)